abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerApiResourceScopes

-This table can be used to store information about scopes of an API resource, including the scope name and API resource id.
+This table can store information about the scopes of an API resource, including the scope name and API resource id.

 #### Foreign Keys